Consensus reality

 Consensus reality is the generally agreed-upon version of reality within a community or society, shaped by shared experiences and understandings.
 This understanding arises from the inherent differences in individual perspectives or subjectivities relating to knowledge or ontology, leading to uncertainties about what is real.
 While various viewpoints exist, people strive to establish a consensus, serving as a pragmatic guide for social norms.
 The term carries both positive and negative connotations, as it is viewed critically by anti-realist theorists but recognized for its practical benefits in fostering shared beliefs.
 Consensus reality differs from consensual reality, with the former representing mutual agreement about what is true.
 Artists and thinkers have challenged consensus reality, aiming to disrupt established norms and question the authenticity of the world's reality.

-Children have sometimes been described or viewed as "inexperience[d] with consensus reality," though are described as such with the expectation that their perspective will progressively form closer to the consensus reality of their society as they age.
+Children are sometimes viewed as inexperienced with consensus reality, though with the expectation that their perspective will progressively move closer to the consensus reality of their society as they age.